ubc-web-services/Megatron/README.md

   Media Query breakpoints.
 - Media - for inserting adaptive images into textarea fields (allows you to choose image style per image).
-- Block Class - allows you to easily use ‘visible-phone / visible-tablet / visible-desktop’ type bootstrap styles on blocks of content.

 ## MODULES NOT RECOMMENDED

 - Environment Indicator - breaks in jQuery versions 1.8+